Prostitution in Africa

 The legal status of prostitution in Africa varies widely.
 It is frequently common in practice, partially driven by the widespread poverty in many sub-Saharan African countries, and is one of the drivers for the prevalence of AIDS in Africa.
 (36.9% in sub-Saharan Africa) Senegal and Côte d'Ivoire permit the operations of brothels.
 In other countries, prostitution may be legal, but brothels are not allowed to operate.
 In some countries where prostitution is illegal, the law is rarely enforced.
+However, there are growing efforts by activists on the continent to decirminalize sex work.

 Transactional sexual relationships are particularly common in sub-Saharan Africa, where they often involve relationships between older men and younger women or girls.
 In many cases, the woman in a transactional sexual relationship may remain faithful to her boyfriend, while he may have multiple sexual partners.
 In both of these cases, transactional sex presents an increased risk of HIV infection.
 As a result, transactional sex is a factor involved in the spread of AIDS in Africa.

 This page uses the UN system of subregions.

 Central Africa

 Angola

 Prostitution in Angola is illegal and prevalent since the 1990s.
 Prostitution increased further at the end of the civil war in 2001.
 Prohibition is not consistently enforced.
 Many women engage in prostitution due to poverty.
-It was estimated in 2013 that there were about 33,00 sex workers in the country.
+It was estimated in 2013 that there were about 33,000 sex workers in the country.
 Many Namibian women enter the country illegally, often via the border municipality of Curoca, and travel to towns such as Ondjiva, Lubango and Luanda to work as prostitutes.